Bolivian interim leader says Morales can’t run in new vote

 In the capital of La Paz, some gasoline stations ran out of supply because of street blockades in the nearby city of El Alto, a pro-Morales stronghold that is a major distribution point for fuel.

 Jeanine Añez, a Senate deputy leader who claimed the interim presidency, was moving to establish authority in the turbulent country.
-She announced that Morales, who resigned Sunday after allegations of election fraud, could not participate in elections again and criticized Mexico’s government for allowing Morales to rally support from Mexico City.
+She announced that Morales could not participate in elections again and criticized Mexico’s government for allowing Morales to rally support from Mexico City.

 “We have to let the Mexican government know that cannot be happening,” Añez said.